 The Company's Audit and Risk Management Committee Charter can be found within the Corporate Governance section of the Company's website.
-The number of times the committee met throughout the period and the individual attendances of the committee members at those meetings is disclosed in the Directors' Report, on page 19.
+The number of times the committee met throughout the period and the individual attendances of the committee members at those meetings is disclosed in the Directors' Report.